shreya3296/course-econometrics/README.md

-Here is the updated README file, incorporating content from the midterm and final exams:

----

 # Advanced Quantitative Methods II (API-210) - Harvard University

 This repository contains course materials, problem sets, exams, and solutions for the **Advanced Quantitative Methods II (API-210)** course taught by Prof. Will Dobbie at the Harvard Kennedy School.
 This course focuses on advanced econometric methods for causal inference and policy evaluation, with emphasis on real-world data analysis using R.